Regarding Bill Glass

 - Robert Everding, Exhibition Coordinator

-Bill Glass is an American visual artist.
-He specializes in artistic photography and acrylic landscaping painting.
+Bill Glass is an American visual artist and a member of Master Photographers International.
+Bill specializes in artistic photography and acrylic landscaping painting.
 A multi-award winning artist and educator, he studied painting, composition, and color theory with a number of internationally recognized artists including Sewell Sillman and Norman Ives of Yale University and The Silvermine College of Art, and the legendary colorist Josef Albers of The Bauhaus, Germany and Yale University.
 His primary artistic interest involves the impact of color, light, and composition to support the ability of an image to tell a story.

 Bill was a founding member of ArtPlace - an artist’s cooperative and gallery in Southport, CT.
 He was also a member of Artists 12, an artist’s cooperative studio space, where he had his first large-loft painting studio.